sergiy79/codecombat/Coco-Models.md

 ## Other kinds of data:

 ### Thangs
-Individual elements in a Level are Thangs.
-(Not "Things", because that would be confusing, and not "Entities", because that's so boring.)
+Individual elements in a Level are [[Thang]]s.
 Because these are denormalized as an array of them within the Level model, there's no explicit Thang model.
-Any given Thang within a level is pretty much just a single Thang.Type (which describes audio and visuals) and an array of Level.Components (which describe behavior).
+Any given Thang within a level is pretty much just a single ThangType (which describes audio and visuals) and an array of [[Component]]s (which describe behavior).

 ### Scripts
 Like Thangs, these are denormalized to just an array of them within a Level.
 Each Script consists mainly of how it is triggered and what happens when it's triggered.